 The world is running out of food at an unprecedented rate.
 Everyone in authority knows it.
 A few with capacity, power and money are taking action to help fix the situation and protect the extremely poor around the world.
 However, pain and suffering are happening now (18 million will die of starvation this year alone with many more to die in the future).
 Dr. Daves' books called GLOBAL FOOD REVOLUTION and FOOD IS POWER deal head long with this problem and the answers.
-Get these books today at a package discount price HERE.
+Get these books today on Amazon.com HERE.

 Let's look at the United Nations ZERO WASTE CHALLENGE which is being mandated around the world at this time.
 In a nutshell, here are the 5 mandates:

 - Zero stunted children under the age of two

 - 100% access to adequate food all year round

 - 100% increase in smallholder productivity and income

 Looking at #5, we must come the point of ZERO WASTE from farm to table.
 While we are losing 40% of all food grown globally, we must drop that to 0%.
 This will help us to save trillions of calories for the world's poorest, and make our planet's food production more sustainable.
 But how do we do it?